TerryLansdown/lists/books-to-get.md

 (Kindle versions only please)

 ## Currently Reading

-- Service Model
-- Quantum Thief
+- How the world works

 Back to [Back to General Gift Ideas](https://github.com/TerryLansdown/lists/blob/master/general-gift-ideas.md)

 ## Wanted...

-- How to rule an empire and get away with it
+- Alien Clay
-- Saevus Corax capes the castle
+- Saevus Corax captures the castle
 - The Sparrow
 - The windup girl
 - The dervish house